mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64.
+My model consists of a convolutional neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64.

 After the final convolution layer, it flattens the previous output, adds dropout and adds 4 dense layers.
 The dense layers use ReLU activation to introduce nonlinearity.